Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 ♦ There are a number of other gases that are separated from the raw natural gas before chilling, including propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.

-• Uses of LNG
+• Uses of Liquid Natural Gas (LNG)

 • Uses and Applications